 HTML Link: Click the text box above which will highlight, and then copy/paste the link.

 I will never forget the very first time I went to Disney World I excitedly ordered a "Meatball Sub and Chips" off the menu - it sounded like a safe yet very "American" meal.
-What I wasn't expecting, however, was a bag of ready salted CRISPS on my plate!
-It was so embarrassing I couldn't even bring myself to ask if they made a mistake.
+What I wasn't expecting was a bag of ready salted CRISPS on my plate!
+I was so confused I couldn't even bring myself to ask if they made a mistake.
 So to save you from any uncomfortable or confusing moments, we've complied a list of some of the general differences you'll run into at Disney World.
 We had some help from our lovely followers on Facebook with this list, too.

 Cheque (but spelled check)